rust-lang/book/nostarch/appendix.md

 very fast.

 You can derive `Copy` on any type whose parts all implement `Copy`.
-A type that implements `Copy` must also implement `Clone`, because a type that implements `Copy` has a trivial implementation of `Clone` that performs the same task as `Copy`.
+A type that implements `Copy` must also implement `Clone` because a type that implements `Copy` has a trivial implementation of `Clone` that performs the same task as `Copy`.